mongodb/docs/source/includes/authentication-oidc-intro.rst

 allows authentication using OIDC.
 To authenticate with  `OIDC
 <https://openid.net/>`__, you must first register your |oidc|
-or OAuth application with an |idp| that supports |oidc| standard, such as as :abbr:`Azure AD (Azure Active Directory)`, Okta, and Ping Identity.
+or OAuth application with an |idp| that supports |oidc| standard, such as as |azure-ad|, Okta, and Ping
+Identity.